moltra/autogpt_DA/issue_body_after_remove.md

 It could also be boosted by adding a function to learn API from docs
     autogpt commands learn api

-For example  danielgross LlamaAcademy  https   github com danielgross LlamaAcademy  is an excellent project aiming at automate API learning for LLMs  It should be studied or even integrated in Auto GPT
+For example  danielgross LlamaAcademy  https   github com danielgross LlamaAcademy  is an excellent project aiming at automate API learning for LLMs  It should be studied or even integrated into Auto GPT

+Also  all commands should be converted into plugins  The plugin model is much more consistent and extensible

 "
-111,111,3444,"       Search for existing issues first
+124,124,3444,"       Search for existing issues first

    X  I have searched the existing issues  and there is no existing issue for my problem